Rensvandeschoot/software-overview-machine-learning-for-screening-text/README.md

 ### Training Data

 - Can training data (prior knowledge) be selected by the user to train the first iteration of the model (yes/no)?
-- Can the software handle partly labeled data where the available labels are used to train the first model (yes/no)?
 - What is the minimal training data size (provide a number for **R**elevant and **I**rrelevant records)?